 UK applicants are asked if they've participated in such activities in the 'Activities in preparation for higher education' field of 'Additional information' in Apply.
 The location list in this section includes all universities and colleges.
 If the applicant doesn't know the 'sponsor' (organiser), they can choose 'Don't know'.
-We've recently made a change, so if the organiser is the same provider, they can choose 'As location.'
+If the organiser is the same provider, they can choose 'As location.'